harvester/docs/versioned_docs/version-v1.2/vm/clone-vm.md

   - Rancher
   - rancher
   - Clone VM
-Description: VM can be cloned with/without data.
+description: VM can be cloned with/without data.
 This function doesn't need to take a VM snapshot or set up a backup target first.
 ---

 <head>